jean/rapido.plone/docs/principles.rst

     See the `Diazo <http://docs.diazo.org/en/latest/>`_ documentation for more details.

-But unfortunately, when we click on our "Do something" button, we are redirected to the original bare block.
+But unfortunately, when we click on our :guilabel:`Do something` button, we are redirected to the original bare block.

-To remain in the Plone page, we need to activate the ``ajax`` target in ``rapido/myapp/blocks/simpleblock.yaml``:
+To remain in the Plone page, we need to activate the ``ajax`` target in :file:`rapido/myapp/blocks/simpleblock.yaml`:

 .. code-block:: yaml